paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 # [fit] **_SHADOWING_**

 ^
-And what was being referred to was very likely the issue of variable shadowing.

----
-[.background-color: #F0F0F0]

-^
+...variable shadowing.
 A basic example of this in Ruby would be:

 ---
 [.background-color: #F0F0F0]